 6 What training and experience do staff have for the additional support my child needs?

-Colourful semantics is used to teach the possible structure of sentences by using colour coded words.
-It develops and consolidates the understanding of question words who, what, where.
+- Colourful semantics: Colourful semantics is used to teach the possible structure of sentences by using colour coded words.
+It develops and consolidates the understanding of question words who, what, where, what doing.

 - Moving and handling: